 First Sentier Investors Global Umbrella Fund plc

 First Sentier Investors Global Umbrella Fund plc (FSGU) is an open-ended investment company with variable capital established under the laws of Ireland pursuant to the Companies Acts, 1963 to 2003 and incorporated on 18 June 1998, under registration number 288284.
-FSGU is regulated by the Irish Financial Services Regulatory Authority (‘IFSRA’) pursuant to the European Communities (Undertakings in Collective Investments in Transferable Securities) Regulations 2003 and was authorised on 23 June 1998.
+FSGU is authorised and regulated by the Central Bank of Ireland.
 FSGU is a scheme recognised in the United Kingdom under section 264 of the Financial Services and Markets Act, therefore is an authorised person and as such is regulated by the Financial Conduct Authority.
 Each fund may issue different classes of share and within each class there may be different types of share.

 FSGU has delegated the powers of determining investment policy and investment management of each fund to First Sentier Investors (Hong Kong) Limited the 'FSGU Investment Manager' pursuant to an Investment Management Agreement.
 The FSGU Investment Manager may appoint one or more Sub-Investment Managers to manage the assets of a fund pursuant to a Sub-Investment Management Agreement.
 The FSGU Investment Manager remains responsible for the acts and omissions of the Sub-Investment Managers and any other delegate as if such acts or omissions were its own.